nomeida/hyperliquid/README.md

 For more detailed documentation on all available methods and their parameters, please refer to the [official Hyperliquid API documentation](https://hyperliquid.gitbook.io/hyperliquid-docs/).

-*if you use use my referral, all the proceeds will go towards buying HYPE and PURR (a poor mans version of assistance fund)*

 ## Initialization

 In most cases the SDK will automatically initialize itself when required.
 However, in some cases you may need to explicitly initialize the SDK.
 You can use this method to initialize the SDK: